 As well as holding workshops and other means of gathering views and ideas from your teams about how to make the workplace more supportive and appreciative, you need to bring some immediate rewards and recognition to the office with some simple fun.

 Here are some ideas you could steal:

-Start every team meeting during the Week with a segment on one thing everyone is thankful at work
+- Start every team meeting during the Week with a segment on one thing everyone is thankful for at work.